 Most nations of the world have an equivalent to the FAA in the form of a Civil Aviation Authority (CAA), a national regulatory body responsible for all aspects of that nation’s aviation matters.
 All CAA organizations subscribe to the ICAO SARPs in adopting a broadly accepted aviation policy and setting appropriate legislation to regulate aircraft design and operations.
 Technically, the ICAO SARPs recommendations are not legally binding.
 However, as previously mentioned, any legal requirements are usually formally embodied in the respective CAA regulations developed by each country, including the FARs in the U.S.

 It is important to note that the FAA does not directly regulate any aspect of military aviation, that is, other than overseeing military flight operations in civilian airspace.
 Nevertheless, military aviation regulations generally parallel the FAR regulations and, in some cases, may be more stringent.
-However, the FAA does still publish design and operational requirements for military aircraft based on commercial designs, which would apply to militarized civil aircraft, as previously mentioned.
+However, as previously mentioned, the FAA still publishes design and operational requirements for military aircraft based on commercial designs, which would apply to militarized civil aircraft.

 The SARPs also form the basis for many military aviation standards, even though these tend to be less formally structured than the FARs.
 There are no open publications that discuss military airworthiness standards or procedures.
 It must be accepted that military aircraft, by design, must be allowed the flexibility to operate with a greater level of risk tolerance than would be permitted with any civil aircraft, not least because they will often need to carry bombs, missiles, etc. Nevertheless, military aircraft are usually designed to meet, if not exceed, all relevant civil airworthiness standards.